-3.1.2 Dismantling dimensions
+3.1.1 Dismantling heights for piston and cylinder liner

 Dimensions F1, F2, F3 in Figure 3-1,

 3-1 and the corresponding table are only for guidance and may vary depending on crane dimensions, handling tools or dismantling tolerances.
 If these values cannot be met or if more detailed information is required, please contact WinGD.